Jeremiah Warren

-Jeremiah Warren (born September 20, 1987) is an American football offensive lineman who is currently a free agent.
+Jeremiah Warren (born September 20, 1987) is an American former professional football offensive lineman.
 He played in college for the University of South Florida Bulls.
-After going undrafted, he signed in May, 2012 with the New England Patriots The 31‑year‑old is listed as 6'4" and 329 pounds.
+After going undrafted, he signed in May, 2012 with the New England Patriots He was listed at 6'4" and 329 pounds.

-He has also been a member of the Arizona Cardinals, New Orleans Saints, Cleveland Browns, Tampa Bay Buccaneers and Tampa Bay Storm.
+He was also a member of the Arizona Cardinals, New Orleans Saints, Cleveland Browns, Tampa Bay Buccaneers, Tampa Bay Storm, and Baltimore Brigade.

 Warren has six brothers and sisters and his parents are Gloria and Jimmy Warren.

-High school
+Early life

 Warren attended Bay High School in Panama City, Florida.
 He was a 3A honorable mention all-state and all-county as a junior and senior with 58 tackles and six sacks his senior year.
 He was 39-2 as a senior in wrestling, and was ranked sixth in the state as a junior in wrestling.
 He was district champion twice and also competed in the shot put and discus, winning district and regional titles in both events three times.
 He earned 10 varsity letters in football, wrestling and track and field.